russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 Thinking involves making a logical connection between a series of facts.
 However, the methodology of it, i.e., the process through which we arrive at our thoughts, makes all the difference.
 Everybody has (some measure of ) thinking skills, but the method these skills are applied and how they are wielded vary from one person to the next.

 For the most part, thinking is intuitive and impulsive.
 Hence we may have no control over that aspect.
 However, thinking can also be systematic.
-These usually involve situations when we need to come to a conclusion or make a decision.
+These usually involve situations when we need to come to a conclusion, do some problem solving or make a decision.
 When it comes to decision-making, it is indeed possible to identify and hone the skills required to make one better.

-In this article, the focus will be on the skills you need to become an excellent thinker.
-The idea here is that if you apply these principles, not only will you affect the quality of your thought outputs, you will be affecting your life, too.
+In this article, the focus will be on the skills you need to reach your fullest potential as a thinker.
+The idea here is that if you apply these principles step by step, not only will you affect the quality of your thought outputs, but you will be affecting your life, too.
 After all, the biblical King Solomon said, “as a man thinks (in his heart), so is he.”

 Skills for Effective Thinking